LifeAsPixels/Portfolio/README.md

 ## Python

 ### Avocado
-The folder contains a README describing a 3-step installation for a python server presenting a one-page dashboard with analysis of Avocados sales using Dash in Python 3.
+The folder contains a README describing a 3-step installation for a python server presenting a one-page dashboard with analysis of Avocado sales using Dash in Python 3.